 What we offer

-- Our accreditation of your public documents with the Clear English Standard logo – see the Editing menu.
+- Accreditation of your public documents with the Clear English Standard logo – see Editing menu.

-- High-quality writing-skills courses for your staff – see the Writing-skills courses menu.
+- High-quality writing-skills courses (virtual and face-to-face) for your staff – see Writing-skills courses menu.

-- A distance-learning course to improve every individual’s writing skills – see the Writing-skills courses menu.
+- A distance-learning course to improve every individual’s writing skills – see Writing-skills courses menu.

-- Our accreditation of your website with the Clear English Standard logo – see the Editing menu.
+- Accreditation of your website with the Clear English Standard logo – see Editing menu.

-We work for every kind of organization, offering a business-class service delivered by published authors and editors at a reasonable cost.
-And, just to be clear, our accreditation services for documents and websites are not part of any official scheme (we’re a business, independent of the UK government).
+We work for every kind of organization, offering a first-class service by published authors and editors at a reasonable cost.
+We are a business, independent of the UK government.
+So, just to be clear, our accreditation services for documents and websites are not part of any official scheme.

-- The fifth edition of Martin Cutts’s book the Oxford Guide to Plain English was published in 2020.
+- The fifth edition of our director Martin Cutts’s book the Oxford Guide to Plain English is now on sale.
 Order at www.oup.com using promotion code ADFLYK2 to save 30%.